Nicolas Maurice-Belay

-Nicolas Maurice-Belay (born 19 April 1985) is French former professional footballer who played as a midfielder.
-He spent most of his career with FC Sochaux-Montbéliard and FC Girondins de Bordeaux.
+Nicolas Maurice-Belay (born 19 April 1985) is a French former professional footballer who played as a midfielder.
+He spent most of his career with Sochaux and Bordeaux.

 Career

 Maurice-Belay was born in Sucy-en-Brie, Val-de-Marne.
 He joined the Centre of Formation at Monaco in 2001 before making his first appearance in 2005.
 The following season he joined Sedan for one season on loan.
-In 2007, he joined FC Sochaux-Montbéliard remaining at the club for four seasons.
+In 2007, he joined Sochaux remaining at the club for four seasons.

-In June 2011 Maurice-Belay signed for FC Girondins de Bordeaux on a free-transfer.
+In June 2011 Maurice-Belay signed for Bordeaux on a free-transfer.
 He left the club at the end of the 2016–17 season when his contract expired.

 In February 2019, Maurice-Belay joined fourth-tier side Bergerac Périgord.
 He was reportedly approached after the chairman's son spotted that he was a free agent while playing the video game Football Manager 2019.

 In autumn 2019, Maurice-Belay announced his retirement from playing.